eag-abd/archivingbydesign/README.md

 ## Documents

-We will share documents like white papers, guidelines etc. here once they are approved for sharing.
+We will share documents like white papers, guidelines etc. here once they have been approved for sharing.

 ## Presentations